energychain/fury.skeleton/README.md

 This will initialize a new subfolder with the name <path>.
 In this folder you find the two main files `base.html` and `base.js`.
 Put your code into those two files.

-If you use `fury run` you could test your coe directly in your browser at http://localhost:8080/base.html
+If you use `fury run` you could test your code directly in your browser at http://localhost:8080/base.html

 # Tutorial